 Called “smart and funny” by People magazine and “very, very funny for a woman” by Dave Barry, Professor Gina Barreca was deemed a “feminist humor maven” by Ms. Magazine.
 Novelist Wally Lamb said Barreca’s prose, in equal measures, is “hilarious and humane.”

-Arriving in Storrs in 1987, Barreca is now a Professor of English and Engagement Fellow at the University of Connecticut and winner of UConnâs highest award for excellence in teaching.
-Barreca has delivered, often as a repeat guest, keynotes at events organized by the National Writers Workshop, the Women’s Campaign School at Yale and the National Association of Independent Schools, The Chicago Humanities Festival, Women In Federal Law Enforcement, Chautauqua and The Smithsonianâto name a few.
+Arriving in Storrs in 1987, Barreca is winner of UConn’s highest award for excellence in teaching.
+Barreca has delivered, often as a repeat guest, keynote speeches at events organized by the National Writers Workshop, the Women’s Campaign School at Yale, the National Association of Independent Schools, The Chicago Humanities Festival, Women In Federal Law Enforcement, Chautauqua, and The Smithsonian– to name a few.